Changes in British English pronunciation during the twentieth century

 But a very large proportion especially of younger speakers in England

-have very markedly advanced and weakly if at all rounded values, making
+acquired very markedly advanced and weakly if at all rounded values,

-too true much more like tee tree than it is in more
+making too true much more like tee tree than it was in more

 conservative accents.
-It's possible of many younger speakers to be unsure on occasion whether they’ve said the word illumination or elimination or the name Gillian or Julian.
+It became possible of many younger speakers to be unsure on occasion whether they’d said the word illumination or elimination or the name Gillian or Julian.

 (iv) The beginning of /aʊ/ the diphthong in how became widely